 Dr Stephanie Palmer joined Nottingham Trent in 2009 as a Lecturer of 19th-century American literature and became Senior Lecturer in 2012.
-Dr Palmer researches regionalism, women’s writing, transatlanticism, and reception study.
-She helped develop the undergraduate American literature pathway and is currently serving as Subject Leader.
+Dr Palmer researches American literature and women’s writing with an emphasis on the nineteenth century and turn into the twentieth century.
+She helped develop the undergraduate American literature pathway and is currently serving as Course Leader for Joint Honours Humanities.

 Dr Palmer received her PhD in English from the University of Michigan, and before joining NTU, Dr Palmer taught American literature and culture at Bilkent University in Ankara, Turkey.